nfstream/nfstream/docs/source/tutorials.rst

-This will print a json representation of nfstream flow object:
+This will print a dict representation of nfstream flow object:

 .. code-block:: json